omereltas/post-hoc/Readme.md

 The evaluation is based on:

-- Type I error rate
+- Familywise Type I error rate
 - Statistical power

 across a fully crossed factorial design: